lizhonggang1984/cs766/README.md

 We started our training using pre-weight based on MS COCO training.
 COCO is a large-scale object detection, segmentation and captioning dataset with over 330K images.
 It uses 80 classes and generates 80 categories ready for detection.
 So we first used the pre-weight for detection of our images (Figure 11), and found some missing labels of cars in our car datasets.
 The mAP based on the validation dataset for COCO pre-weight for car segmentation is only 0.4024.
 Thus we need to train our own car datasets to achieve better performance for our Mask-RCNN model.

 <img src="display/figure14.png" alt="figure14"/>
-Figure 11 Applying COCO pre-weight for car segmentation task in Mask-RCNN.
+Figure11 Applying COCO pre-weight for car segmentation task in Mask-RCNN.
 The mAP calculated based on validation dataset for pre weight is only 0.4024, which can’t predict the car on the road.
 We can observe the red car in the right of the image and the truck in the back can’t be segmented as car labeling properly.

 ### 3.1.2 Training with new processed data: better performance